DeirdreHegarty/Msc_Project/research/thesis_draft_1.md

 ## Website

 The decision of creating a web-based application stemmed from the intention of providing a readily accessible tool to a large audience.
 It was thought that there would be a restriction of audience if the application were to be a native application for mobile devices or desktop machines.
 The main advantage to making the application web-based, is the fact that it can reach a large audience on a wide variety of devices and operating systems.
 However, currently Apple iOS or Safari is not supported.
+The Bootstrap framework provides a responsive and adaptive layout for use on a multiple of device types [@bootstrap].
+To facilitate many different viewport sizes Bootstrap offers predefined HTML and CSS-based templates and components.

 The main languages used to develop this web application are JavaScript and Python, with Flask providing much of the routing and data handling functionalities.
 Flask is a lightweight framework, written in Python, that allows for the development of web applications [@flask].